6 Ways to Find Your Next Terrifying Read

 3. Get reading recommendations from IndyPL staff.

-Click on a featured book list to get reading recommendations or see all our staff horror lists.
+Click on our featured horror lists or browse through all of our horror staff lists.

 Clay McLeod Chapman